jollyroger/debian-buildbot/docs/manual/cfg-buildsteps.rst

     etc.), what signal should be sent to the process, specified by name.
 By default this is "KILL" (9).
 Specify "TERM" (15) to give the process a chance to cleanup.
 This functionality requires a 0.8.6 slave or newer.

+``sigtermTime``

+    If set, when interrupting, try to kill the command with SIGTERM and wait for sigtermTime seconds before firing ``interuptSignal``.
+    If None, ``interruptSignal`` will be fired immediately on interrupt.

 ``initialStdin``
     If the command expects input on stdin, that can be supplied a a string with